shivsp29/shivsp29/README.md

 # Hi, I'm Shivkumar Pujari 👋

-Data Analyst with 3.8+ years of experience in SQL, Power BI, Tableau and Python.
+Data Analyst with 3+ years of experience in SQL, Power BI, Tableau & Python.

 ## Connect With Me